Sunday, 3 April 2016

 Mass is sung after Terce.
 The Gloria is sung.
 There is a single collect today.
 The Creed is sung, the preface is of Paschaltide (In hoc potissimum).

 In the 'liturgical books of 1962' Mattins is reduced to a single nocturn of three lessons with the single antiphon Alleluia, lapis revolutus etc. At the Little Hours the Paschaltide Doxology is not sung with the hymns.
 At Mass there is a change to one word in the introit as 'rationabile' replaced 'rationabiles' in the 1953 edition of the Roman Missal and subsequent editions.
-There is a single collect.
-Vespers are of the Sunday without any commemorations.
+Vespers are of the Sunday with a commemoration of the Annunciation.
 At Compline the ordinary Doxology and tone are sung with Te lucis.

 Image: Jerome Nadal.